- Nasal Irrigation

 Intra-nasal glucocorticoids (steroid sprays applied directly into the nose) are often recommended as the first line of treatment.
 Steroids are potent anti-inflammatory and anti-allergic agents and may relieve most of the associated symptoms of runny and itchy nose, nasal congestion, sneezing, and post-nasal drip.

 Their use must be monitored and tapered by the prescribing physician, as long-term use may have significant side effects.
-Examples of the nasal steroids include:

 These are generally used once or twice daily.
 Tilt the head forward during administration to avoid spraying the back of the throat instead of the nose.

 These drugs -- for example, prednisone, methylprednisolone (Medrol), and hydrocortisone (Hydrocortone, Cortef) -- are highly effective in allergic patients.
-They are best used for short-term management of allergic problems, and a health care professional must always monitor their use, as there are potential serious side effects when using these medications for extended periods.
+They are best used for short-term management of allergic problems, and a health care professional must always monitor their use, as there are potentially serious side effects when using these medications for extended periods.
 These are reserved only for very severe cases that do not respond to the usual treatment with nasal steroids and antihistamines.

 Antihistamines can be divided into two groups:

-- Sedating, or first generation, for example, diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), clemastine (Tavist).
+- Sedating, or first generation, for example, diphenhydramine (Benadryl), chlorpheniramine (Chlor-Trimeton), and clemastine (Tavist).
 Sedating antihistamines should be avoided in those patients who need to drive or use dangerous equipment.

 Examples of decongestant sprays include: